Frances Webb Bumpass

-Frances Webb Bumpass (September 29, 1819 – May 8, 1898), sometimes written as Frances Webb Bumpas, was a newspaper publisher and educator in North Carolina.
+Frances Moore Webb Bumpass (September 29, 1819 – May 8, 1898; sometimes written as Bumpas), was a newspaper publisher and educator in North Carolina.
+She published the Weekly Message for twenty years, including through most of the American Civil War, and helped organize the Women's Foreign Mission Society of the Methodist Church.

 Early life

 Frances Moore Webb was born in Halifax, Virginia, and raised in Person County, North Carolina, the daughter of Isaac Webb and Harriet Dickens Webb.
 She was part of the extended Webb family in Person County that included educator William R. Webb.
 She studied to be a teacher by learning Latin and Greek as a young woman.

 Career

 As a young clergyman's wife, she moved often, and taught as possible to supplement the family income.
 In 1847 she settled more permanently in Greensboro, North Carolina.
 In 1852, the widowed Mrs. Bumpass took over publishing the Weekly Message, a newspaper her husband had begun.
 She remained the publisher of the Weekly Message for twenty years, and published regularly through the Civil War years, except during a period of Federal occupation in 1865.
 Her elder daughter Eugenia Harriet Bumpass helped with the paper, and taught at Greensboro Female College.

 In 1872, she closed the Weekly Message and started a small school in her home.
 She helped to organize and promote the Women's Foreign Mission Society of the Methodist Church in her last years.
 She exhorted women in the church to action, saying "Sisters, we have tarried too long.
 Each of us owes it to herself, in this favored age, to rise to the noblest possibilities of our nation."